wkromar/spike-chart/README.md

 3. Create an `employee.reducer.js` file inside of the `reducers` folder
 4. Move your reducer into this file, and then export it.
 Import it where you were using it.

-Move your actions:

-1. Create an `actions` folder inside your `redux` folder
-2. Create an `employee.actions.js` file inside `actions` folder
-3. Define your actions here and export them.
-You'll need to `export` multiple things!
-Look up named exports: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export
-4. Import the actions where you use them.
-Use them to call the reducers!

 Style it up w/ Material UI!
 Things you might try: